Drug Trio May Cut Stroke Severity

 The most common type of stroke is ischemic stroke, in which blood flow to the brain is blocked.
 Those blockages may be due to a stationary clot that forms in a blood vessel or by a clot that travels through the bloodstream and becomes lodged in a blood vessel.

 Kumar and colleagues studied 210 patients treated at the same hospital for ischemic stroke.
 All of the patients had arrived at the hospital within 24 hours of the start of stroke symptoms.

 Prompt treatment for stroke is a must, since some clot-busting stroke drugs must be given within a few hours of the start of stroke symptoms.

 Here is an overview of the three types of drugs noted in the study:

 - Antiplatelets prevent the formation of blood clots.
 Aspirin is the most common antiplatelet drug.

 Statins lower LDL "bad" cholesterol.
 They also have other effects, such as clot blocking.

 - ACE inhibitors widen (dilate) blood vessels and increase blood flow.

+Aspirin was the most common type of antiplatelet taken by the patients.
 Roughly all groups were examined at the hospital within six hours of the start of stroke symptoms, the study shows.